samgoree/samgoree.github.io/_posts/2021-10-02-art-history-visualization.md

 These three examples use a slightly different algorithm: they have a black line, corresponding to the 5-year rolling average of the statistic, and use a linear model, rather than an average, for each period.
 But they still tell us a surprising amount about the contour of each artist's career, given that they are simple scatterplots.

 I like these visualizations for another reason as well: they're an interesting ground for debate about the relationship between analytics and the humanities.
 Are simple visual statistics a helpful way to analyze paintings?
 How deeply can we understand a work of art without historical context?
 Does computational analysis give us access to an objective art history?
 Are we automating away the work of art historians?
-I'd like to briefly address these questions.
+I'd like to discuss the technical side of the periodization algorithm, then briefly address these questions.

 ### Periodization

-The really interesting part of this visualization, at least from the computer science perspective, is the way that I separate out the life of the artist into periods.
-The problem is: given a dataset $$(x,y)$$, find the piecewise linear regression model $$\hat y = W^Tx + B$$ which minimizes the sum of squared errors $$\sum\limits_i (y_i - \hat y_i)^2$$.
+The interesting part of this visualization, at least from the computer science perspective, is the way that I separate out the life of the artist into periods.
+The problem is: given a dataset $$(x,y)$$, find the piecewise linear regression model $$\hat y = x^TW + B$$ which minimizes the sum of squared errors $$\sum\limits_i (y_i - \hat y_i)^2$$.

 But simply minimizing the error runs into a problem: the optimal solution uses a separate line for each $$x$$ value, so we need to place a cost on switching from one line to another.
 The particular approach I use relies on the [Bayesian Information Criterion](https://en.wikipedia.org/wiki/Bayesian_information_criterion), which gives a statistically-informed tradeoff between minimizing model complexity and maximizing the likelihood of the data: